laxmanvijay/pytorch_webgpu_backend/README.md

 # PyTorch Inc Backend

-Welcome to the PyTorch Inc Backend repository.
-This project provides custom in-network computing backend support for PyTorch.
+Welcome to the PyTorch Webgpu Backend repository.
+This project provides custom webgpu computing backend support for PyTorch.

 ## Table of Contents